University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/AWS_RONIN_disconnect.md

 3. You can then close the browser tab for RStudio.

-    - Once you closed the RStudio tab, you can logout from the VM:
+    - Once you have closed the RStudio tab, you can logout from the VM in the login tab:

 4. type `exit` at the prompt.